jacobkap/crimebythenumbers/docs/reshaping.md

 #> [5] "WHITE"                     "WHITE HISPANIC"
 #> [7] "AMERICAN INDIAN/ALASKAN N"
 ```

 The months and days of the week look good.
-For an actual data analysis we may want to combine the Hispanic values to a single "Hispanic" value instead of splitting it between 'BLACK HISPANIC" and "WHITE HISPANIC" but for this lesson we'll leave it as it is.
+For an actual data analysis we may want to combine the Hispanic values to a single "Hispanic" value instead of splitting it between "BLACK HISPANIC" and "WHITE HISPANIC", but for this lesson we'll leave it as it is.

 Now, we want to reshape the data from its current long format to a wide format.
 We do this using the `pivot_wider()` function from the `tidyr` package.
-In the function we need to input two values, the name of the column which has the column which identify what each value in the row means, and the column which has that value.
+In the function we need to input two values, the name of the column which identifies what each value in the row means, and the column which has that value.
 In our case this is the "SUSPECT_RACE_DESCRIPTION" column and the "n" column.
 We don't need to put the column names in quotes.
 These function parameters are called "names_from" and "values_from" so we'll also include that in the `pivot_wider()` function.
 And finally before we run `pivot_wider()` we'll first use `filter()` to remove any row where the race is "(null)".
-We'll save the result of this code to an object called "sqf_agg_wide" and use `head()` to look at this result.
+We'll assign the result of this code to an object called "sqf_agg_wide" and use `head()` to look at this result.

 ```r